Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

 optimal control problem in real time can be challenging

 ## Introduction
-The CERG is a reference management scheme that differentiates between soft and hard constraints.
-The hard constraints are non-violatable, for example: actuator saturation, torque limitations etc. However, the soft constraints are violatable and allow the robot to interact with the environment.
+Consider the continuous time system $$ \dot x = f(x,u)$$.
+The aim is to derive an optimal control law by solving the Optimal Control Problem (OCP), {% cite HMPC %} Equation 3.
+This can prove to be _problematic_, since this is an infinite dimensional problem.
+So, usual methods of finding a control law is to discrtise the system.
+This approach assumes that the dynamic model of the system matches the prediction model of the OCP.
+An unfortunate consequence is that, for a fixed prediction horizon, reducing the sampling time inevitably leads to an increased number of prediction steps.
+This has the combined negative effect of increasing the numerical complexity of the OCP while also decreasing the allocated time for solving it.
-One of the major concerns as the robot interacts with the environment is safety.
-We deal with this concern using Maximum Energy Limitations, which at steady state can be converted to Maximum Force Limitations.
-The CERG algorithm is such that it ensures that soft constraints are only violated if necessary, and the interaction is safe, whereas hard constraints are never violated.
+The paper seeks to formalize the distinction between _discretization time_ $$t_d$$, i.e., the step size used to discretize the continuous time system, and _sampling time_ $$t_s$$, i.e., the time at which the controller is implemented

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/cerg block diag.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/flow2_page-0001.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Compliant ERG architecture.
-The reference is applied to the CERG system which then applies the auxillary reference to the prestabilised system.
+    Hypersampled Model Predictive Control.
+The continuous system is sampled at timestep ts to generate xk , which is then used to compute the optimal control law to the discretized MPC problem
 </div>

 The CERG uses the same basic block diagram as the ERG, however the Compliant Navigation Field and Compliant Dynamic Safety Margin both have two components $$\rho_s(v,r), \rho_h(v,r)$$ and $$\Delta_s(v,x), \Delta_h(v,x)$$ to deal with soft and hard constraints respecitvely.